 The "show avb" command will provide details on:

-- MVRP status : enabled and active
+- MVRP status : Enabled and and active " * " on connected ports.

 To enable CPU monitoring on the Extreme switches the following commands are used.